rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/proposal.md

 Upon approval, a Core/RelEng member will request/create initial resources as needed:

-  * git.rockylinux.org groups
+  * RESF Git Service organization is created (git.resf.org)
-  * An initial git site
+  * Rocky Linux GitLab groups are created (git.rockylinux.org) if applicable
   * groups in Rocky Account Services
   * mail list
   * channel in mattermost + IRC channel as a bridge if requested